msfjarvis/floating-action-button/README.md

   ![Demo](screenshots/custom.png)

-* Convenience `AddFloatingActionButton` class with plus icon drawn in code.
+* Convenience `LabeledFloatingActionButton` with customizable icon and background.
 * `FloatingActionsMenu` which can be expanded/collapsed to reveal multiple actions.

   ![Demo](screenshots/menu.gif)